dapr/proposals/20240921-CIRS-release-process.md

 where implemented, with updates to add commit statuses to the context where tests have passed.

+A new release repository will be maintained by the release team to manage the release process - named `release`.

 The new release process will be triggered by an issue being created with a template defining the targets, once the required tests have passed a pull request with the release notes will be created automatically and subject to